Denis11M/Projekt-Etch-a-Sketch/README.md

 You should be able to enter 64 and have a brand new 64x64 grid pop up without changing the total amount of pixels used.

 Push your project to GitHub!

+# Extra credit:
+Transform the behavior of a square when interacting with the mouse by introducing a series of modifications.

+Rather than squares being the same color throughout the grid, randomize the squares’ RGB values with each interaction.

+Additionally, implement a progressive darkening effect where each interaction darkens the square by 10%.
+The goal is to achieve a fully black (or completely colored) square in only ten interactions.